SuddenGunter/edynamojson/README.md

 ## Using tuples for custom fields

-You can use 2 element tuples to pass `{ field_type, field_value }` pair.
-Library will try to do basic validation and allow you field to pass through without change.
+You can use two element tuples to pass `{ field_type, field_value }` pair.
+The library will try to do basic validation and allow your field to pass through without change.

 When to use this feature?

-- when you want to use base64 encoded binary fields (library can't distinguish them from strings)
+- when you want to use base64 encoded binary fields (the library can't distinguish them from regular binary strings)
 - when you want to use sets (SS, NS, BS).
-For number sets (NS) numbers can be passed both as binaries or numbers `[<<"1">>, 2]` - they will be converted to binaries when sending to DynamoDB anyway.
+For number sets (NS), numbers can be passed both as binaries or numbers `[<<"1">>, 2]` - they will be converted to binaries when sent to DynamoDB anyway.
-- when you want to use NULL field.
+- when you want to use the NULL field.
 Boolean true is the only acceptable value for this field.

 ```erl